open-rcp/rcp/docs/archive/server-service-integration-details.md

 # Server and Daemon Integration Details

-This document provides a comprehensive overview of the integration of RCP server and API functionality into the unified RCP daemon (RCPD) component.
+This document provides a comprehensive overview of the integration of RCP server and API functionality into the unified RCP daemon (rcpdaemon) component.

 ## Overview

 The integration combines three previously separate components:
 - `rcp-server`: Server implementation
 - `rcp-api`: API implementation
-- `rcp-service`: Service manager (now renamed to `rcpd`)
+- `rcp-service`: Service manager (now renamed to `rcpdaemon`)

 Into a single component:
-- `rcpd`: Unified daemon with integrated server and optional API capabilities
+- `rcpdaemon`: Unified daemon with integrated server and optional API capabilities

 ## Directory Structure Changes

 The integrated daemon now has the following directory structure:
 ```
-rcpd/
+rcpdaemon/
 ├── src/
 │   ├── config.rs          # Daemon configuration
 │   ├── error.rs           # Error handling